-When parsing the values of integer and decimal numbers, do not forget to detect all possible error situations, even though we will not actually encounter them, thanks to the assumption of the input text correctness.
-Do not call the std::stoi and std::stof functions directly from the main code, wrap them into their own functions.
+When parsing the values of integer and decimal numbers, do not forget to detect all possible error situations.
+Functions std::stoi and std::stof are expected to be used, but do not call them directly from the main code, wrap them into their own functions.
 Simply because you do not want to transfer the responsibility of handling these low-level error situations to the caller.

 If you want to propose some other internal functions of your own and they cannot be expected to be usable universally (in other words, they are tied purely to the counter task we are solving), do not introduce them as global functions, but as private static member functions of our Counter class.
 This entire class exists for exactly this reason, i.e., to encapsulate everything we need to implement our counter in one place.
-On the contrary, the pair of functions for parsing the numerical values can easily have the form of global functions, because they really are applicable universally.